How to Save “Inspect Element” Changes Permanently

 how to save inspect element after refresh

-Step 5: Managing and modifying your scripts
+Step 5: Modifying your scripts

 Nyau Wai Hoe